-The Chicago Studies Quarter, developed with UCSC, the Office of Civic Engagement, and the Program on the Global Environment, offers a cohesive set of courses that join classroom instruction with experiential learning opportunities, engaging students in the diverse communities that make up this city.
+The Chicago Studies Quarter, developed by the Chicago Studies Faculty Directors in collaboration with the Office of Civic Engagement and a range of academic and civic partners across the campus and the city, offers a cohesive set of courses that join classroom instruction with experiential learning opportunities, engaging students in the diverse communities that make up this city.
 The program is open to 20 undergraduates chosen through a competitive application process.
-Selected students will engage in locally-rooted courses and co-curricular programming that familiarizes them with folkways and civic codes that distinguish Chicago as an exemplary world city.
+Selected students will engage in locally-rooted courses and co-curricular programming that familiarizes them with aspects of Chicago that distinguish it as an exemplary world city.
 The Chicago Studies Quarter mirrors the University's various Study Abroad programs, especially those based in cities, that advocate civic literacy, contact, acculturation, and excursion as companion dimensions of learning, alongside disciplinary training.
 Additionally the Chicago Studies Quarter presumes that Chicago, like all major world cities, presents an unfamiliar and challenging environment for those not native to it – an environment, nonetheless, that can be effectively negotiated through engaged inquiry and a conscientious approach to residence.

 Students immerse themselves in Chicago through three classes, taught by distinguished instructors from a range of disciplines, all deeply versed in aspects of the life and history of the city's diverse communities.
 Like Study Abroad courses, these classes utilize excursions, guest speakers, and engagement with stakeholder groups and leaders to enrich class readings and assignments.
 Fridays, the cohort participates in a program of trips to key sites in the city, including restaurants, cultural centers, ecological and historical sites, and advocacy institutions.